 ARTISTIC DIRECTOR & CONDUCTOR – MARKUS HOWARD

-Mr. Howard was on the faculty of the Royal Conservatory of Music, Glenn Gould School for 7 years teaching Choral Studies, Advanced Sight Singing, and Stage Craft for the Opera Division.
+Mr. Howard was on the faculty of the Royal Conservatory of Music, Glenn Gould School for seven years teaching Choral Studies, Advanced Sight Singing, and Stage Craft for the Opera Division.
 For the Young Artist Performance Academy, he was the founding conductor of the Academy Choir.
 In the College Program at the Randolph Academy for the Performing Arts, Markus lectured theory and history courses, directed shows, founded the choral division, and was a studio teacher in both the music and dance faculties.
-Markus served as Lead Teacher in the Children’s Program for 7 years.
-At the University of Toronto, he directed the award winning Hart House Jazz Choir, Onoscatopoeia for 5 seasons, producing the group’s second album, and leading them to the semi-finals of the International Competition for Collegiate A cappella.
+Markus served as Lead Teacher in the Children’s Program for seven years.
+At the University of Toronto, he directed the award winning Hart House Jazz Choir, Onoscatopoeia, for five seasons, producing the group’s second album and leading them to the semi-finals of the International Competition for Collegiate A cappella.
 Markus is currently the Artistic Director of the La Jeunesse Youth Choirs and the Oriana Singers in Cobourg, the Massey College Choirs, and works as the Lead Artist Educator for the Canadian Opera Company.

 ASSISTANT CONDUCTOR CHOIR I & II – MARION SAMUEL-STEVENS

-Marion is a graduate of the University of Toronto’s Voice Performance.
+Marion is a graduate of the University of Toronto’s Voice Performance program.
 She has been praised for her warmth of tone and direct, engaging stage presence.
-“She maintained a feeling of tonal purity and roundness… finessing a number of tricky arpeggios…. performance was warm and supple”.
-Marion was the 2010 Ontario winner of the Natsaa competition and second runner up in the regional Natsaa competition in Indiana.
+“She maintained a feeling of tonal purity and roundness… finessing a number of tricky arpeggios…. performance was warm and supple.”
+Marion was the 2010 Ontario winner of the NATSAA competition and second runner up in the regional NATSAA competition in Indiana.
 She is an avid supporter of new music and was a finalist in the 2008 Eckhardt-Grammatté competition.

-In 2010 she was one of two vocalists participating at the first ever Bohlen Pierce symposium in Boston Ma.
-Marion has performed Grigori Frid’s Diary of Anne Frank as Anne, Peter Skoggard’s new opera Stratas in the title role, Ruth in Ronald Beckett’s opera Ruth, Mark Adamo’s Little Women as Beth, as well as David Del-Tredici’s Alice with the National Ballet of Canada Orchestra.
-Operatic roles include Elle in La Voix Humaine by Poulenc, Marzelline in Beethoven’s Fidelio, Hélène in Hindemith’s Hin und Zurück and Estelle in The Stronger by Hugo Weisgall, Queen of the Night in The Magic Flute by Mozart and Titania in Britten’s A Midsummer Night’s Dream.
-Oratorio highlights include Mozart’s Coronation Mass and Vespers and Mass in C minor,, Haydn’s Paukenmesse, Lord Nelson Mass with the Elora Festival, and Creation.
-Vivaldi’s Gloria and Magnificat, Gounod’s St. Cecilia Mass, Faure’s Requiem, Handel’s Messiah and Vaughan Williams’ Sea Symphony, Pergolesi’s Stabat Mater and the Christmas Oratorio by J. S Bach.
+In 2010 she was one of two vocalists participating at the first ever Bohlen Pierce symposium in Boston, MA.
+Marion has performed as Anne in Grigori Frid’s Diary of Anne Frank, the title role in Peter Skoggard’s new opera Stratas, Ruth in Ronald Beckett’s opera Ruth, Beth in Mark Adamo’s Little Women, as well as David Del-Tredici’s Alice with the National Ballet of Canada Orchestra.
+Operatic roles include Elle in La Voix Humaine by Poulenc, Marzelline in Beethoven’s Fidelio, Hélène in Hindemith’s Hin und Zurück, Estelle in The Stronger by Hugo Weisgall, Queen of the Night in The Magic Flute by Mozart, and Titania in Britten’s A Midsummer Night’s Dream.
+Oratorio highlights include Mozart’s Coronation Mass & Vespers and Grand Mass in C minor, Haydn’s Paukenmesse, Lord Nelson Mass (Elora Festival), and Creation, Vivaldi’s Gloria and Magnificat, Gounod’s St. Cecilia Mass, Faure’s Requiem, Handel’s Messiah, Vaughan Williams’ Sea Symphony, Pergolesi’s Stabat Mater, and Bach’s Christmas Oratorio.
 Marion has also been featured as a recitalist with Guelph’s Musicfest.

 Piano Accompanist – Ken Gee